fabeabe/git-sftp-action/README.md

-# git-ftp-action
+# git-sftp-action

-Uses [git-ftp](https://github.com/git-ftp/git-ftp) and [GitHub actions](https://github.com/features/actions) to deploy a GitHub repository to a FTP server.
+Uses [git-ftp](https://github.com/git-ftp/git-ftp) and [GitHub actions](https://github.com/features/actions) to deploy a GitHub repository to an SFTP server.

 **⚠️ Attention:** This action works only with `actions/checkout@v1` for now.
 Make sure you use `v1` and not `v2` or `master`.